 Restaurant management

 The restaurant test is very similar to the bar test.
-The difference is the more incredible difficulty due to the time spent there.
+The difference is that the restaurant test is more difficult due to the time spent there.
 In principle, a dog can maintain concentration for about twenty minutes (just the time it takes to have breakfast at the bar).

 It is assumed that the time will be much longer if you are in a restaurant.
 Therefore, it is essential to be more patient and pay more attention to the details of execution that we discussed earlier (choice of place, position of the dog, etc.).